-Emergency Safety Points Allocated Points 4.17 Adequate fire safety equipment is properly located Fire safety equipment is properly located.
+Emerg ency Safety Points Allocated Points 4.17 Adequate fire safety equipment is properly located Fire safety equipment is properly located.
 15 13 4.18 There are at least two independent exits from any point in the building Multiple exits are provided from Corridors throughout the facility.
 15 12 4.19 Fire-resistant materials are used throughout the structure The structure is a masonry load bearing system with steel joist and concrete deck.
-Interior walls are masonry and metal of the structure is a masonry load bearing system with steel joist and concrete deck.
-15 demountable partitions.
-12 4.20 Automatic and manual emergency alarm system with a distinctive sound and flashing light is provided An automatic and manual Fire Alarm system is provided.
-15 12 TOTAL - Building Safety and Security 200 160
+Interior walls are masonry and metal de 15 mountable partitions 12 4.20 Automatic and manual emergency alarm system with a distinctive sound and flashing light is provided There is an automatic and manual fire alarm system in place.
+15 12 TOTAL - Building Safety and Security 200 162